...

 • Spoiled seafood

-These meals can damage fish health and raise the possibility of toxins in fish that are processed for human consumption.
+These meals could harm fish health and increase the risk of toxins being present in fish processed for human consumption.

 Sustainable Practices for Healthy Fish

-• Understand Your Source: Select seafood from ethical sources.
+• Know The Source You Choose: Select seafood from ethical sources.

-• Avoid overfishing: In order to preserve aquatic habitats, encourage sustainable fishing methods.
+• Avoid overfishing To protect aquatic habitats, promote sustainable fishing practices.

 The Downside of Avoiding Fish Entirely

-• Higher Chance of Chronic Illnesses: You’re more susceptible to diseases like osteoporosis and heart disease if you don’t get enough omega-3 fatty acids and vitamin D.
+• Greater Risk of Chronic illnesses: You’re more susceptible to conditions like osteoporosis or heart disease if your diet doesn’t contain sufficient omega-3 fats as well as vitamin D.

-• Limited Variety in Diet: It’s difficult to duplicate the special depth that fish brings to meal planning.
+• A Limited Variety of Diet: It’s difficult to duplicate the depth and variety that fish provides to food planning.

 Foods That Don’t Decompose in Water

-Foods that don’t dissolve in water should be avoided while raising fish for food because they can eventually release toxic substances.
-Among the examples are:
+Foods that aren’t able to dissolve in water must be avoided when fishing for fish because they could release harmful substances.
+Examples include:

 Squid Purine Content